Statutes and Guidelines

 The Board of Directors

 a.
-NUAS is headed by a Board of Directors composed of two representatives from each of the Nordic countries except Iceland, who has one representative.
+NUAS is headed by a Board of Directors composed of two representatives from each of the Nordic countries except Faroe Islands and Iceland, who have one representative.
 The directors (or their appointed proxies) of member institutions from each country are responsible for naming the individuals who will represent their country on the Board of Directors.
-Representatives from Faroe Islands and Greenland (one per country) have observer status.
+The representative from Greenland has observer status.

 b.
 The members of the Board of Directors are elected for a period of four years.
 The directors (or their appointed proxies) of member institutions from each country are responsible for ensuring necessary rotation in the Board of Directors.